kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - The release notes draft needs to be completely done and ready to consume by anago.
 Have SIG volunteers do a final proofread of their sections.
 Make sure people actually do this.
 You need to avoid having the release notes volunteers pull “all nighters” before the release.
 - Work with the CNCF, SIG PM, SIG Docs, and Communications Lead to start the Release Blog post pulling from SIG Themes, the enhancements repo, SIG members, and possibly release notes in specific PRs.
 - Work with the incoming Release Team Lead to establish incoming Release Team.
+- Release Day is coming up!
+Make the day as fun as you can for the team.
+Plan ahead for this and do something nice.

 ---